MPI Philadelphia Keynote: “The Cost of Paying Attention”

 A few things I’m carrying forward from being the MPI keynote speaker in Philadelphia:

 - Performing for planners is the best free education in the industry.
-Watching how Danielle, Chris, and the Advanced Staging crew ran the room taught me more about event design than any course I’ve taken.
+Watching how this crew ran the room taught me more about event design than any course I’ve taken.

 - Earn the framework, then deliver the moment.
-The audience needs to trust the thesis before the mentalism lands.
+The audience has to trust the thesis before the mentalism lands.
 “The Cost of Paying Attention” works because the framework comes first.

 - Show up early.
-AV teams are running cues you don’t see.
-Be the speaker who arrives during their setup, not during their stress.
+AV teams are running cues you never see.
+Be the speaker who arrives during setup, not during their stress.

-- Honor the chapter dynamic.
-MPI chapters are professional communities.
-The keynote is one moment inside an ongoing relationship between members.
-Speak to the community, not just the lectern.
+- Respect the room you’re a guest in.
+An MPI chapter is a professional community with its own history.
+The keynote is one moment inside an ongoing relationship – speak to the people, not the lectern.

 Book Me for Your Next Event